Welcome to the FFmpeg Bug Tracker and Wiki

 Please read the Bug Tracker Manual and Submitting a Bug Report before filing a new report.
 You must register before you can file a report or edit this wiki.
-For uploading samples, either use http://www.datafilehost.com/ or the ftp on Submitting a Bug Report (there is no hard filesize limit).
+For uploading samples > 2.5MB, either use the VideoLAN File Uploader or the FTP on Submitting a Bug Report (there is no hard filesize limit).

 FFmpeg Official Documentation

 - Documentation – FFmpeg's main documentation page

 - Submit an FFmpeg Logo – Instructions on how to submit a themed logo or banner to FFmpeg

 - Guide for Using Git

 - Notes on Maintaining FFmpeg Source Code and Being a Maintainer

 - FATE – Our Continuous Integration Platform / regression testing system